-If you have acne, you’re probably already familiar with the bajillion different treatment options available out there for it.
+If you have acne, you’re probably already familiar with the bajillion different OTC and topical treatment options available out there for it.
 Perhaps your dermatologist has prescribed a battery of medicines.
 Or maybe you’ve Googled the heck out of it on your own to see if you could finally treat it once and for all.

 You may have tried changing your diet and focusing on proper skin nutrition to see if you couldn’t banish your zits to the netherworld.
 (That’s not to be confused with the Netherlands, which are absolutely beautiful this time of the year, just so you know.)
-You might have also wasted hundreds or even thousands of dollars on OTC treatments to see if they could help.
+You might have also wasted hundreds or even thousands of dollars on OTC acne treatment to see if they could help.

 But, as everyone with acne already knows, acne is a persistent little condition.
 Sure, it might go away for a while, but it usually comes back.
 And, more often than not, it brings a few extra friends to the painful pimple party happening on your face.

 Not only is that incredibly frustrating, but it can also be a major bummer.
 Plus, there’s one other thing that most people who don’t have acne also don’t realize: these breakouts tend to hurt.

 When this happens, that means that you’re usually stuck with one of two choices when it comes to trying to get clear skin.
 One, you can try to white-knuckle it and see if it goes away on its own.
 (Spoiler alert, it usually doesn’t.)